-You are at the right place to begin your lessons in how to make the most of your Gadgetman Groove modification.
-Whether you are an official Gadgetman or a mail-in modification customer, this is where you need to be!
+You are at the right place to begin your lessons in how to make the most of your gasoline engine.
+Whether you’re a veteran mechanic or just learning, you’ve got to understand how they work to be most effective as a developer.

 As with all new technologies, there is a learning curve.
-With The Gadgetman Groove, this is somewhat more complex as we are dealing with changing combustion characteristics.
+When talking about engine sciences (including The Gadgetman Groove modification) it can get pretty confusing when we’re dealing with changing combustion characteristics.
 Characteristics that have a dramatic effect on the way your engine burns fuel.

 There are many things that will be affected by its application.
 In order to understand what’s what about that, we’re gong to start by examining the various systems that are used to control fuel delivery.
 We will talk about how they work so that we might have a more full understanding of the effects of The Groove on your engine’s operations.

 To start with, we’ll go through the control system, and consider the role of each in determining optimum efficiency as programmed into your ECU.
 But we’re going to approach it from the intake to the exhaust with an eye for details.

 If you don’t already have a good grasp of how a normal gasoline engine works, there’s a really great article on HowStuffWorks.com that goes over the basic principles.
 Here, we’re going to expand on that DRAMATICALLY!
 For you YouTube junkies out there, here’s a real cool video produced in 1941 by Chevrolet: